RaptorVampire/pollinations-image-lab/README.md

 If you're planning a significant change, please open an issue first so the proposed changes can be discussed before implementation.

+### ✨ Special Thanks

+A big thank you to our first contributor, [@devyemariyam45-tech](https://github.com/devyemariyam45-tech), for the fantastic pull request that improved the image generation URL builder and API integration.
+Your clean coding approach is much appreciated! 🚀

 ---

 # Support